UNLOCK FREE TRAINING

 • Information about a home's insulation, including its type and location.

 • If no information about the private water system, sewage system, or insulation is available, it must be disclosed in writing.
-Remember, many homes will not have "private" water or sewer systems; they'll use the public ones, so this disclosure may not be needed.
+Remember, many homes will not have "private" water or sewer systems; they'll use public ones, so this disclosure may not be needed.

 Do You Need A License To Wholesale Real Estate In New Hampshire?

+A license is not required to wholesale real estate in New Hampshire.
 However, many flippers do indeed decide to get a real estate license.
-Although real estate agents and those with a broker's license are required to follow a different set of rules, in many cases, they view this as a way of protecting themselves from potential legal pitfalls.
+Although real estate agents and those with a broker's license must follow a different set of rules, they often view this as a way of protecting themselves from potential legal pitfalls.

 There are several steps you'll need to follow to get a license.